1962 United States House of Representatives elections

 The 1962 United States House of Representatives elections was an election for the United States House of Representatives on November 6, 1962, to elect members to serve in the 88th United States Congress.
 They occurred in the middle of President John F. Kennedy's term.
 As in most midterm elections, Kennedy's Democratic Party lost seats to the opposition Republican Party, but retained a majority.
 House Democrats were expected to lose their majority, but the resolution over the Cuban Missile Crisis just a few weeks prior led to a rebound in approval for the Democrats under President Kennedy.

-The number of seats up for election went back to 435, in accordance with reapportionment resulting from the 1960 census.
+The number of seats up for election went back to 435, in accordance with reapportionment and redistricting resulting from the 1960 census.
 The membership had been increased temporarily to 437 in 1959, providing 1 seat each for the new states of Alaska and Hawaii, while the other 435 seats continued with the reapportionment resulting from the 1950 census.

-This was the last midterm election cycle until 2022 in which a sitting Democratic president experienced net losses for his party in the House while experiencing net gains in the Senate.
+This was the last midterm election cycle until 2022 in which a Democratic president experienced net losses for his party in the House while experiencing net gains in the Senate.

+This is the earliest House election with elected members who are still alive: Alec G. Olson, D-MN, and Don Fuqua, D-FL.

 Overall results

+402 incumbent members sought reelection, but 12 were defeated in primaries and 22 defeated in the general election for a total of 368 incumbents winning.